BENNI-GITHUB/project-03-Benni-Auto/README.md

 ### Imagery

 Imagery is an important part of the user experience.  for this website I used three types of images:
-- Graphic photo which is used for the main page photo and descibes the purpuse of the website
+- Graphic photo which is used for the main page photo and describes the purpose of the website
 - Vector image which is used in main page and for service section. it is edited and adopted to website color theme.
-- real images which are used in service page to describe each services.
+- real images which are used in service page to describe each service.

 ## Wireframes
 ### Wireframes